If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Hawaii law states that dwellings must connect to the public sewer system if one is located in the proximity.

 However, state law does not define what “proximity” means.
 You’ll need to check to see whether your area has established a specific distance for requiring hookups.
-If not, it is basically up to the local health inspector to decide whether they will force you to use the public sewer or not.
+If not, it is up to the local health inspector to decide whether they will force you to use the public sewer.

 In other states requiring a sewer connection, “proximity” usually means within 100 or 200 feet of the sewer.

 Compost toilets are legal in Hawaii.
 The State’s wastewater laws specifically allow them and set regulations.
 You’ll have to meet the requirements of Subchapter 4, “Wastewater sludge use and disposal.”
-This section specifically says that waste can be applied to the land – but it must meet certain “quality” requirements.
+This section says that waste can be applied to the land but must meet specific “quality” requirements.

 If you are only using a compost toilet, you’ll also need to have a way to deal with wastewater from your home.
 In most cases, this involves installing septic.
 However, Hawaii does have relaxed laws when it comes to graywater systems.